adtygan/Aditya/README.md

 First, add your OpenAI API key in `.env` file by replacing <<YOUR_API_KEY>>> with your key.

-> 📌 Note
->
-> Please ensure OpenAI API key has been added to the `.env` file before proceeding
+> 📌 Please ensure OpenAI API key has been added to the `.env` file before proceeding

 To interact with the documents using web app interface, run the below command: